PyPSA/pypsa-server/README.md

-# PyPSA server: web interface for running PyPSA scenarios
+# PyPSA-server: web interface for running PyPSA scenarios

 You will in future be able to find a live version at: